marsoupilami25/HomeAssitantKnxAutomaticImport/README.md

 ### Comments

 HomeAssistantKNXAutomaticImport manages comments in yaml for the roundtrip.
 Meaning comments are preserved.\
+A comment starting with `#&` is nevertheless discarded.
+This option is used by HomeAssistantKNXAutomaticImport itself to generate a header which is discarded at each roundtrip.

+### Private Comments
 HomeAssistantKNXAutomaticImport also generates private comments used to stored data that will be useful for a roundtrip.
 Without these data, it will not be able to read correctly the yaml files and generating them again.\
 <span style="color:red">